Pierre-Jean De Smet: Mission work in Iowa Territory

 In 1838 and 1839, De Smet helped to establish St. Joseph's Mission in what is now Council Bluffs, Iowa, in Potawatomi territory along the Upper Missouri River.
 These people had moved west from what is now Illinois.
 Taking over the abandoned Council Bluffs Blockhouse at the former United States military fort, De Smet worked primarily with a Potawatomi band led by Billy Caldwell, also known as Sauganash.
-(Of Mohawk and Irish descent, Caldwell was born in Ontario, Canada, on what is now the Six Nations Reserve.
+(Of Mohawk and Irish descent, Caldwell was born on what is now the Six Nations Reserve in Ontario.
 He was fluent in English and Mohawk, and some other Indian languages.)
 Among the women responding to Smet's request to serve the Potawatomi people was Rose Philippine Duchesne.

 De Smet was appalled by the murders and brutality resulting from the whiskey trade, which caused much social disruption among the Indian people.
 During this time, he also assisted and supported Joseph Nicollet's efforts at mapping the Upper Midwest.
 De Smet used newly acquired mapping skills to produce the first detailed map of the upper Missouri River valley system, from below the Platte River to the Big Sioux River.
 His map shows the locations of Indian villages and other cultural features, including the wreck of the steamboat Pirate.

 First missionary tour

-After discussion with members of various Iroquois nations from the East, the Salish Native Americans had gained a slight knowledge of Christianity.
+After discussion with Iroquois fur trappers who had come from the Montreal area to the Pacific Northwest, the Salish Native Americans had gained a slight knowledge of Christianity.
 At a time when their people were afflicted by illnesses, they thought the new religion might help.
 Three times they sent delegations of their tribe more than 1500 mi to St. Louis to request "black-robes" from the Catholic Church to come to baptize their children, sick, and dying.
 The first two delegations reached St. Louis after being devastated by sickness, and although Bishop Joseph Rosati promised to send missionaries when funds were available, he never did.
 A third delegation was massacred by enemy Sioux.
 In 1839, a fourth delegation traveled down the Missouri River by canoe and stopped at Council Bluffs.
 There, they met De Smet.

 De Smet saw his meeting with the Salish as the will of God.
 He joined the delegation on its journey to St. Louis and asked Bishop Rosati to send missionaries.
 Rosati assigned him to journey to Salish territory, to determine their nation, and to establish a mission among them.
 For safety and convenience De Smet traveled with an American Fur Company brigade.
-On 5 July 1840, Father De Smet offered the first Mass in Wyoming, a mile east of Daniel, a town in the west-central part of the present state.
+On 5 July 1840, De Smet offered the first Mass in Wyoming, a mile east of Daniel, a town in the west-central part of the present state.
 A monument to the event was later erected on this site.
 When De Smet arrived at Pierre's Hole, 1,600 Salish and Pend d'Oreilles greeted him.
 He baptized 350 people and then returned to the eastern United States to raise funds for the mission.